2018 Rockefeller Center Christmas Tree Lighting: How, When, And Where To Watch

-With Thanksgiving officially over, it’s really hard for people to speak out against others putting up their Christmas decorations now.
-That being said, New York City is going full out with their very best and that includes the Christmas tree in Rockefeller Center.
-Even if you can’t be up in the frigid state of New York for the lighting later this week, you can watch it all on TV and here is all the information you need to join in on the fun.
+With Thanksgiving officially over, it’s really hard for people to speak out against others for putting up their Christmas decorations.
+That being said, New York City is going full out with their very best, and that includes the Christmas tree in Rockefeller Center.
+Even if you can’t be up in the frigid state of New York for the lighting later this week, you can watch it all on TV.
+Here’s all the information you need to join in on the festivities.

 It truly is a lot of fun to watch this event every year because NBC gives a little something for everyone during the special.
 There are celebrities who stop by to offer well wishes and festive greetings for the holiday season.
-Musical guests will show up to give live performances for those in attendance and everyone else watching at home as well.
+Musical guests will show up to give live performances for both those in attendance and everyone else watching at home as well.

-Of course, the main attraction coming this Wednesday will be the lighting of the tree and you need to know how to watch it from home or wherever you may be.
+Of course, the main attraction coming this Wednesday will be the lighting of the tree, and you need to know how to watch it from home — or wherever you may be.

 Here's who will be performing at this year's Rockefeller Center Christmas Tree lighting | https://t.co/dj3FlrFFuA